dotnet-websharper/docs/v4.x/csharp/ui.md

 * Event handlers (such as `ws-onclick="EventName"`) work fully if you pass a delegate: `.EventName(e => ...)`.
 The body of this function will be compiled to JavaScript.
 You can also pass a top-level function, in this case it must be declared with `[JavaScript]`.

-<a name="reactive"></a>
-## Reactive layer

-WebSharper.UI's reactive layer helps represent user inputs and other time-varying values, and define how they depend on one another.

 ### Special holes in server-side templates

 In a server-side template, you must specify the location of where WebSharper can include its generated content.